awsdocs/aws-cloud9-user-guide/doc_source/sample-lamp.md

    1. **Reload privilege tables now** – Type `y`, and then press `Enter`\.

-1. To interact directly with MySQL, start the MySQL command\-line client as the root user by running the following command\.
-When prompted, type the root user's password that you set earlier, and then press `Enter`\. \(The prompt changes to `mysql>` while you are in the MySQL command\-line client\.\)
+1. To interact directly with MySQL, start the MySQL command line client as the root user by running the following command\.
+When prompted, type the root user's password that you set earlier, and then press `Enter`\. \(The prompt changes to `mysql>` while you are in the MySQL command line client\.\)

    ```
    sudo mysql -uroot -p
    ```

-1. To exit the MySQL command\-line client, run the following command\. \(The prompt changes back to `$`\.\)
+1. To exit the MySQL command line client, run the following command\. \(The prompt changes back to `$`\.\)

    ```
    exit;